tivnanmatt/podium/README.md

 # Podium AI Text Completion Python Server

 This project consists of a Python script that uses the OpenAI API to generate responses to user input.
 The script starts an HTTP server that listens for POST requests on port `8000`.
-When a POST request is received, the script extracts the "userInput" value from the request body, which is in JSON format, and passes it to the `generate_response` function.
+When a POST request is received, the script extracts the "textCompletion" value from the request body, which is in JSON format, and passes it to the `generate_response` function.
 This function uses the OpenAI API to generate a response to the user input, and the resulting response is sent back to the client.

 Note that our html files are only examples.
 In our examples, we have set up `\podium` as a proxy for `localhost:8000` using nginx.
 The benefit of this approach is that do not need to make port `8000` openly available.